synonymdev/slashtags-account-feed-daemon/README.md

 ## Test & Development
 There are tests for all methods located in `./test` dir.
 You can run them by `npm run test` There examples in `./examples` folder.
 They require running daemon.
-Run `npm run start` to start daemon and in separate terminal run `npm run example:account` to start generating account feed.
+Run `npm run start` to start daemon and in separate terminal run `npm run example:exchange:account` to start generating account feed.
 See [examples readme](./example/README.md) for more details

 ## RPC API